We respect your right to privacy.

 Data that does not contain personal data (e.g. aggregate analytical data) is retained as long as such data continues to be useful for the purpose it was collected.

-To respect our own core privacy promise, we do not have any third-party usage analytics that would target your actual communications traffic.
+To respect our own core privacy promise, we do not have these third-party usage analytics targeting your actual communications traffic.

 This section outlines our general practices for the collection and processing of data for analytics purposes.